College of Arts and Sciences

-To be admitted to the Film Production Major, incoming first year students must have either a high school GPA of 3.25, a combined ACT score of 22, OR a combined SAT score of 1100.
+To be admitted to the Film Production Major, incoming first year students must have either a high school GPA of 3.25, a composite ACT score of 22, OR a composite SAT score of 1100.
 First year students who apply to the Film Production Major but do not meet these qualifications will be accepted into the Film Studies Major if they are admitted to BGSU.
 Transfer students and BGSU students (including Film Studies Majors) who would like to become Film Production Majors must have a GPA of 3.00 after 30 or more hours of college credit to be accepted.

 Film Production Learning Outcomes

 Upon completion of the baccalaureate degree, students in film production are expected to:

 - Comprehend, analyze, critically evaluate film as an aesthetic form and cultural text;

 - Recognize the social, economic, and technological factors that shape films from different historical periods, gender and ethnic perspectives, domestic and international cultural contexts;

 - Apply critical thinking and aesthetic judgment in the analysis of fiction and nonfiction film, experimental and mainstream cinema, feature and short form narratives;

 - Work collaboratively to solve specific film/video production problems as a writer, producer, director, cinematographer, gaffer, editor, sound mixer, or other member of the production team;